Engineering Calculator

 Formula and decision logic

-The engineering calculator extends normal arithmetic with trigonometric, logarithmic, factorial, and exponent functions, so the exact function syntax matters.
+The engineering calculator extends normal arithmetic with trigonometric, logarithmic, root, factorial, and exponent functions.
+Use it when a calculation depends on both the function syntax and the selected angle unit, especially for physics, electronics, geometry, and engineering coursework.

 Worked examples